 Pupils where Bacon’s College is named on their Statement of Special Educational Needs or Education and Health Care Plan, that child will be admitted by the academy.

 All applications received will be considered on an ‘equal preference’ basis.

-If there are more applicants than the number of places available the following oversubscription criteria will be applied.
-The applicants will be placed in one of 5 ability bands according to their test scores, including those with a Statement of Special Needs that names the academy.
-After places have been allocated to children with a Statement of Special Educational Need that names Bacon’s College, places within each band will be allocated in the following order of priority:
+If there are more applicants than the number of places available, the following oversubscription criteria will be applied.
+The applicants will be placed in one of 5 ability bands according to their test scores, including those with an Education, Health and Care Plan (EHCP) which names the College.

 Parents will have the right of appeal to an Independent Appeal Panel if they are dissatisfied with an admission decision of Bacon’s College.

 Foundation and Voluntary Aided schools.
 The determination of the appeal panel will be made in accordance with the Code of Practice on School Admission Appeals and is binding on all parties.
 The College will provide parents of all unsuccessful applicants with guidance about how the appeals process will work and provide parents with a named contact who can answer any enquiries parents may have about the process.